jedwards1211/metacave/README.md

                                             stations (just like leaving a row of measurements blank in survey notes)

-              "dist": 15.3                  Optional distance - the distance between the surrounding stations
-                                            If omitted, means there was no shot between the surrounding stations (just like leaving
-                                            a row of measurements blank in survey notes) Default unit: "distUnit"
+              "excludeDist": true           Optional - true if you want to exclude this shot's dist from the total length of the cave, false (or omitted) otherwise

               "dist": "auto"                Only allowed if the from and to station are fixed and no azimuths or inclinations are given; tells the program to draw passage connecting the stations anyway

-                                            At least one of "fsAzm" and "bsAzm" is required unless the shot is vertical
+              "measurements": [             Optional - Array of measurements between two stations.
+                                            If this property is null, empty, or doesn't exist there's no measurements between two stations.

+                    {

+                    "dir": "frontsight"     Optional enumeration - The direction of the shot's measurement.
+There are two supported directions:
+                                            "frontsight" and "backsight".
+A frontsight means the measurements were collected from current station
+                                            to the next station.
+A backsight means the measurements were collected from the next station to the current station.
+If this doesn't exist, "dist" = "auto" Default value: "frontsight"

+                    "dist": 15.3            optional distance - the distance between two stations.
+                                            If omitted, means the data is missing Default unit: "distUnit"

-              "fsAzm": 204.5                Optional angle - the frontsight azimuth Default unit: "fsAzmUnit", then "angleUnit"
+                    "azm": 204.5            Optional angle - the azimuth If omitted, means the data is missing Default frontsight unit: "fsAzmUnit", then "angleUnit"

-              "bsAzm": 22.5                 Optional angle - the backsight azimuth Default unit: "bsAzmUnit", then "angleUnit"
+                                            Default backsight unit: "bsAzmUnit", then "angleUnit"

-                                            At least one of "fsInc" and "bsInc" is required unless the from and to stations have "depth"s

-              "fsInc": -5                   Optional angle - the frontsight inclination Default unit: "fsIncUnit", then "angleUnit"
+                    "inc": -5               Optional angle - the inclination If omitted, means the data is missing or using station depths (dive data has no inclination).

-              "bsInc": 6                    Optional angle or "up" or "down" - the backsight inclination
+                                            Default frontsight unit: "fsIncUnit", then "angleUnit"
-                                            Default unit: "bsIncUnit", then "angleUnit"
+                                            Default backsight unit: "bsIncUnit", then "angleUnit"

-              "excludeDist": true           Optional - true if you want to exclude this shot's dist from the total length of the cave, false (or omitted) otherwise
+                    },

+                    { ... }                 Another measurement between from station to the to station

+               ]
             },
             ...
             {                               The survey must end with a station